MICHIGAN CRIME VICTIMS COMPENSATION:

 Yes, but each registration must be done separately and requires a PIN.

 How Does The Michigan Crime Victim Notification Network Enhance My Personal Safety?

 This program is designed to provide you with quick and easy access to information and to assist you

 Who Sponsors the Michigan Crime Victim Notification Network?

-in partnership with the Michigan Department of Corrections, Department of Attorney General, Prosecuting Attorneys
+in partnership with the MI Dept. of Corrections, Dept. of Attorney General, Prosecuting Attorneys